CarlosMartinezPenate/CarlosNotebook/_posts/2024-07-14-RNALater_Assestment.md

 ### Observations:
 1. **Filter holders on ports 5, 6, 7, 8, and 9 were opened, cleaned, and primed again with the correct fixative according to the experiment design.**
 2. As noted in the 1st observation, filter holders on ports 5, 6, 7, 8, and 9 were reprocessed to be primed with the correct fixative.
-Previous observations had noticed that at deployment, when the 25-port valve moves from port to port, **there might be cross-contaminations between ports**.
+Previous observations had noticed that at deployment when the 25-port valve moves from port to port, **there might be cross-contaminations between ports**.
 To get an idea of the extent this might be happening, when filter holders 5, 6, 7, 8, and 9 were removed, a few drops of the liquid inside the hose and inside the filter holder were inspected with a refractometer, giving these results:
    - Port 6: Refraction in Hose = 0%; Refraction Inside Filter Holder = 0%.
    - Port 7: Refraction in Hose = 25%; Refraction Inside Filter Holder > 30%.
    - Port 8: Refraction in Hose = 1%; Refraction Inside Filter Holder = 0%.